 Thomas Watson Sr. had it right, nothing happens until a sale is made!
 How do you make a sale happen and then continue to happen?
 These are essential questions most newbie entrepreneurs avoid at the start of their business.
 They find them unattractive.
 Both questions, nonetheless, are crucial to business success.
 The latter is perhaps more important for a restaurant business.
 Why?
-Your business needs repeat business from loyal customers in order to thrive; just not one-time sales.
+Your business needs repeat business from loyal customers to thrive; just not one-time sales.

 It’s impracticable to expect to continue to see your business grow without putting excellent marketing strategies in place.
 If you’ve been a restaurant owner a few months or years, you almost certainly know this; a conspicuous display of your brand’s neon sign is no guarantee that you will have a booming business.
 A lengthy listing of appealing delicacies on your restaurant menu won’t be enough either.
 In other to convert potential customers into paying clients, you need to understand the basics of marketing.
 And even more, work with a systematically crafted marketing plan.